 Captain was initially heartbroken by this development, but recovered after meeting another mare named Crystal.
 Captain had always rather fancied Crystal, but for two years he watched from afar as she was Arisco’s girlfriend.

 But in 2014, we sadly had to put Arisco to sleep as his kidneys were failing.
 Crystal was distraught by Arisco’s death and became terribly depressed – until we put her with Captain.
-Now the pair are inseparable.
-Captain and Crystal wander the laneways between our fields by day and come in to the stables together at night.
-They’re never apart, which shows the deep relationships these animals are capable of forming.
+The pair them became inseparable.
+Captain and Crystal would wander the laneways between our fields by day and come in to the stables together at night.
+They were never apart, which shows the deep relationships these animals are capable of forming.

 As a non-profit foundation staffed almost entirely by volunteers, we rely on your donations to continue our work to save horses like Captain and Hope, and to cover their ongoing feeding and care costs.
 Find out how you can help here.